 Gulf War Syndrome Connection

 The authors concluded mifepristone should be explored further in other diseases, and it is indeed — in Gulf War Syndrome.
 A 2008 GWS study — still listed as recruiting patients according to Clinicaltrials.gov — is giving low dose mifepristone (200 mg/day, about half of what’s used to treat Cushing’s disease and a third of what’s used to induce abortions) to GWS patients to see if their overall health and cognitive function improved and if it relieved their depression and PTSD.

 Another indirect connection to ME/CFS also exists.
 About 20 years ago, a study led by ME/CFS and herpesvirus researcher Ron Glaser infected mice with herpes simplex viruses, put them into restraints (as a way to stress them) and then watched their immune systems tumble.

-Specifically, the stressed-out herpesvirus-infected mice weren’t able to mount normal cytokine and cytotoxic T-cell responses, their immune cells were not able to penetrate the infected areas, and their herpes simplex went up.
-These mice also became more susceptible to further infections.
+Specifically, the stressed-out herpesvirus-infected mice weren’t able to mount normal cytokine and cytotoxic T-cell responses, their immune cells were not able to penetrate the infected areas, and their herpes simplex levels went up.
+The mice also became more susceptible to further infections.

 The Glaser team then used mifepristone to restore (by blocking glucocorticoid receptors) the cytokine responses, but the T-cell cytotoxic activity remained inhibited.
 They restored full T-cell cytotoxic activity by using a beta blocker called nadolol.
 The intersection of a herpes virus infection, natural killer cells, and autonomic nervous system functioning in this study is intriguing.